-Once again, Santiago brought the heat to Formula E in both the scorching temperatures but also another memorable race.
+Once again, the Santiago E-Prix brought the heat to Formula E with both the scorching temperatures and another memorable race.
 Here, Katy Fairman takes a look at the standout moments from the E-Prix which, it goes without saying, contains some major spoilers for Saturday’s race.

 GOLD FOR GÜNTHER